AnarchistOS/plymouth-theme-anarchistos/README.md

 # plymouth-theme-anarchistos
-This package provides the Anarchistos linux themes.
+This package provides the Anarchistos linux theme for plymouth.